 - Duty of Care: The agent must exercise reasonable care and diligence in carrying out their duties on behalf of the principal, and must act with the same level of care and skill that a reasonable person would use in similar circumstances.

-- Duty to Act Within Scope of Authority: The agent must only act within the scope of the authority granted to them by the principal in the power of attorney document.
+- Duty to Act Within Scope of Authority: The agent must only act within the scope of the authority granted to them by the principal in the special power of attorney format document.
 Any actions taken outside of this scope could be considered a breach of the agent’s duties.